v-xuto/automation-scripts/README.md

     - Awesome-CLI-Old.txt : Used to save the template from the last execution of [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft).
 The template can be written by executing the code or entered manually.
     - Awesome-CLI-Result.json : Saved the newly added and deleted templates from [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft).
 Writing them by executing the code.
     - Learn-Website-Data.txt ： Saved the latest templates from [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper).
 Writing them by executing the code.
-    - Learn-Website-Result.txt： Saves the templates that needs to be updated from [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper).
+    - Learn-Website-Result.txt： Saves the templates that are not published to [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper).
 Writing them by executing the code.
 - src : Source code
     - Awesome-CLI.js : The script is used for automatic check [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft) changes of templates, and output the new and deleted templates to a json file in the data folder.
-    - Learn-Website.js : the script is used to automate the comparison of templates in [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft) and [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper), and output the templates that need to be updated in [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper) to the txt file in the data folder.
+    - Learn-Website.js : the script is used to automate the comparison of templates in [Awesome Azure Developer CLI](https://azure.github.io/awesome-azd/?tags=msft) and [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper), and output the templates that are not published to [Browse code samples | Microsoft Learn](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&languages=azdeveloper) to the txt file in the data folder.
 - .env : Save the relevant environment variables at the time of code execution